bxparks/rpn83p/docs/USER_GUIDE.md

 ### NUM Functions

-The functions under the `NUM` menu folder are functions which don't quite fit into one of the other major categories:
+The functions under the `NUM` menu folder are arithmetic functions which don't quite fit into one of the other major categories:

 - ![ROOT > NUM](images/menu-root-num.png)
     - ![ROOT > NUM > Row1](images/menu-root-num-1.png)